WebPlatformTest/Data/README.md

 ]
 ````

-- `variant`: The id of this variant, must be unique, contain only lowercase a-z and dots.
+- `id`: The id of this variant, must be unique, contain only lowercase a-z and dots.
 - `version`: The version.
 Try to be as brief as possible, so not 38.0.1, but just 38.
 - `nickname`: The name of this browser, including the version.
 - `release`: The data on which this version browser was released.
 Do not use the date of bugfix release, only the date of major releases.